AU$7,167 Per person twin share

 Your tour commences this evening in Spain’s cosmopolitan capital city, Madrid.
 Join the resto of the group tonight for a welcome drink before dinner in your hotel.
 This is an ideal chance to meet, and get to know, your Tour Manager and fellow travellers.
 (D)

 Hotel: Melia Madrid Princesa Hotel

 Day 2, Burgos El Cid and the Rioja Region

-Travelling north, we soon reach Burgos, the historical capital of the Castile and León region, which was one of the four ancient kingdoms of Spain.
+Travelling north, you soon reach Burgos, the historical capital of the Castile and León region, which was one of the four ancient kingdoms of Spain.
 This stunning medieval city is a masterpiece of Spanish Gothic architecture.
 We have included a guided tour of the UNESCO World Heritage Listed cathedral, where you will find the tomb of the famous, 11th century warrior, El Cid.

-Later, we enter the famous Rioja region of Spain where we stay three nights in the charming town of Santo Domingo de la Calzada.
+Later, enter the famous Rioja region of Spain where we stay three nights in the charming town of Santo Domingo de la Calzada.
 Set on the banks of the River Oja, this town sits astride the Pilgrims Route to Santiago de Compostela – the Way of St James.
 The network of medieval streets within the old city walls are declared as a National Historic Site.
 The rich soil of the Rioja has also enabled the town to become famous for its gastronomy and local wines.
 (B, D)

 Hotel: Parador de Santo Domingo de Calzada

 Day 3, Ancient Pamplona and Logroño